bdunko/Charon-s-Obol/notes/Obol/Polish.md

 	- [ ] Color filter for between tosses?
 	- [ ] Coin label text is gray instead of white between tosses.
 - [ ] Animated icons for coin powers - flashing eyes for monsters for ex - only animate when active.
-- [ ] Individual coin arts for each family of coin (ie a Zeus coin, Hermes coin, Hera coin...)
 - [ ] When we raise the ante (river changes color), also change the color of the board and highlight on charon's land, life, and souls. helps sell the color effect